Nicolas Flamel

+In modern historical publications Flamel is also often referred to as a copyist of manuscripts and a book seller, but research by M. and R. Rouse has demonstrated that this is not correct and that the very few historical documents that refer to him in this capacity do so mistakenly or are later forgeries.

 Life

-The historical Flamel lived in Paris in the 14th and 15th centuries, and his life is one of the best documented in the history of medieval alchemy.
-He ran two shops as a scribe and married Perenelle in 1368.
+The historical Flamel lived in Paris in the 14th and 15th centuries, and his life is well documented thanks to many surviving sources that mention him.
+He ran two shops as a scribe and married Perenelle before 1373.
 She brought the wealth of two previous husbands to the marriage.
-The French Catholic couple owned several properties and contributed financially to churches, sometimes by commissioning sculptures.
+The couple owned several properties and contributed financially to churches, sometimes by commissioning sculptures.
 Later in life, they were noted for their wealth and philanthropy.